aissat/easy_localization/README.md

 >
 > /resources/"langs" , "i18n", "locale" or anyname ...

-Inside this folder, must put the _json_ or _csv_ files containing the translated keys :
+Inside this folder, must put the _json_ or _csv_ files containing the translated keys:

 > `path`/${languageCode}-${countryCode}.${formatFile}